jnccneto/AwsResourceScheduler/README.md

 First Backend ( Gateway API / Lambda / Cognito ) resources and next the Frontend (Javascript/HTML)

-The Username Password is generated in the GitHb Action.
-It echoes in the github output console A simple test with jest in included in the workflow
+The Username Password is generated in the GitHub Action.
+It echoes in the github output console A simple test with jest.js in included in the workflow

 Issue this comands to trigger an instalation